Answers To Critical New York Family Law Situations

-At Young, Fenton, Kelsey & Brown, P.C., we help families every day.
+At Young, Fenton, Kelsey & Brown, P.C., located in Albany, New York, we help families every day.
 Whether you need a skilled advocate in the courtroom or a patient mediator who will answer your questions, our attorneys are here for you.
 You can find some of our most commonly asked questions below, but please don’t hesitate to call us with questions about your situation.

 Family Law: Frequently Asked Questions